-With the functionality of the Logical Volume Integrity Descriptor this descriptor is not needed, therefore this descriptor shall not be recorded.
+(See ECMA 167 4/14.13).
+With the functionality of the Logical Volume Integrity Descriptor (see section 2.2.6) this descriptor is not needed, and therefore this descriptor shall not be recorded.

 2.3.10 Allocation Descriptors

 When constructing the data area of a file an implementation has several types of allocation descriptors from which to choose.
 The following guidelines shall be followed in choosing the proper allocation descriptor to be used: